 2. Dr. Infrared Portable Space Heater For Large Room

-According to the manufacturer’s literature, this is pretty high-tech. it combines both a PTC heater and infrared heater to save up energy.
+According to the manufacturer’s literature, this is pretty high-tech.
+It combines both a PTC heater and an infrared heater to save up energy.

 - Because of PTC unit, small chance of hot spot and hence burning.